CUSTOMER COMPLAINT PROCESS – FINANCIAL PRODUCTS

 For further information on our use of cookies, including a detailed list of your information which we and others may collect through cookies please see our Website cookie policy.

-For further information on cookies generally visit www.aboutcookies.org or wwww.allaboutcookies.org.
+For further information on cookies generally visit www.aboutcookies.org or www.allaboutcookies.org.

 We collect information about you so that we can:

-• identify you and manage any accounts you hold with us;
+• Identify you and manage any accounts you hold with us;

-• process your order;
+• Process your order;

-• maintain a service record for your vehicle, conduct research, statistical analysis and behavioural analysis;
+• Maintain a service record for your vehicle, conduct research, statistical analysis and behavioural analysis;

-• carry out customer profiling and analyse your purchasing preferences;
+• Carry out customer profiling and analyse your purchasing preferences;

-• if you agree, let you know about other products or services that may be of interest to you – see ‘Marketing’ section below;
+• If you agree, let you know about other products or services that may be of interest to you – see ‘marketing’ section below;

-• detect and prevent fraud;
+• Detect and prevent fraud;

-• provide you with payment options;
+• Provide you with payment options;

-• assess your application for a product, service or quote;
+• Assess your application for a product, service or quote;

-• ensure that you can afford any financial agreement offered;
+• Ensure that you can afford any financial agreement offered;

-• ensure that any insurance products are suitable for you;
+• Ensure that any insurance products are suitable for you;

-• administer your finance agreements including updating you on and delivering our services; and
+• Administer your finance agreements including updating you on and delivering our services; and

-• monitor your use of our Websites and any response to advertising campaigns.
+• Monitor your use of our websites and any response to advertising campaigns.

 Where your vehicle manufacturer maintains an electronic service record of your vehicle, we may share details of any work with your manufacturer so that an accurate record can be kept.